Richard-AC/Richard-AC.github.io/_posts/2021-09-10-fuzzing-brava.md

 However doing so didn't work as getting in so late into the program's logic means that we miss a lot of initialization.
 Having to manually initialize all the relevant classes/global state after the fact was clearly too tedious.

-After some trial and error, I found that myr3dkernel.dll didn't rely on too many objects instantiated in higher layers and thus constitutes a good entry point for the harness.
+After some trial and error, I found that `myr3dkernel.dll` doesn't rely on too many objects instantiated in higher layers and thus constitutes a good entry point for the harness.

 Following are the notes I took about the different function of `myr3dkernel.dll` that get called by the program when opening a CAD file.